 When children see themselves as capable of solving problems they develop resilience and good self-esteem.

 The truth is children do not do as we say, they do as we do.
 If you want to prevent your children drinking underage the first thing you can do is look at your own drinking and possibly make changes.

-If you regularly drink more than the weekly alcohol unit guidelines (14 units a week for men and women) it isn’t good for your health and it could set a bad example.
+If you regularly drink more than the UK Chief Medical Officers' low risk drinking guidelines (14 units a week for men and women) it isn’t good for your health and it could set a bad example.
 It’s not just the amount, either.
 If you reach for alcohol to calm you down when upset; to relieve stress; to celebrate success, then they may get the message that alcohol is the answer to everything.
 Hearing things like “What a day I need a drink!” or “Let’s get the beers in, it’s time for the footie” confirms in their minds that drinking is just what you do, regardless of occasion.